Thorium/the-elmish-book/chapters/commands/failing-async.md

     Cmd.ofSub delayedCmd
 ```
 As for `Cmd.fromAsyncSafe` it is OK and does what it should do.
 However, you might not like the API that there is a "loose" error handler `onError` as a parameter of the function.
-Another way of modelling the success or failure of the operation is using the `Result` type in F# that can represents the success or failure of the operation:
+Another way of modelling the success or failure of the operation is using the `Result` type in F# that can represent the success or failure of the operation:
 ```fsharp
 let fromAsyncSafe (operation: Async<'t>) (handler: Result<'t, exn> -> 'msg) : Cmd<'msg> =
     let delayedCmd (dispatch : 'msg -> unit) : unit =